Qatar: Economy

 Established in 2005, Qatar Investment Authority is the country's sovereign wealth fund, specialising in foreign investment.
-In 2012, with assets of $115bn, QIA was ranked 12th among the richest sovereign wealth funds in the world.
-With billions of dollars in surpluses from the oil and gas industry, the Qatari government has directed investments into United States, Europe, and Asia Pacific.
+In 2012, with assets of US$115bn, QIA was ranked 12th among the richest sovereign wealth funds in the world.
+With billions of USdollars in surpluses from the oil and gas industry, the Qatari government has directed investments into US, Europe, and Asia Pacific.
 Qatar Holding is the international investment arm of QIA.
-Since 2009, Qatar Holding has received $30–40bn per year from the state.
+Since 2009, Qatar Holding has received US$30–40bn per year from the state.
 As of 2014, it has investments around the world in Valentino, Siemens, Printemps, Harrods, The Shard, Barclays Bank, Heathrow Airport, Paris Saint-Germain F.C., Volkswagen Group, Royal Dutch Shell, Bank of America, Tiffany, Agricultural Bank of China, Sainsbury's, BlackBerry, and Santander Brasil.

 The country has no taxes on non-companies, but authorities have announced plans to levy taxes on junk food and luxury items.
 The taxes would be implemented on goods that harm the human body—for example, fast food, tobacco products, and soft drinks.
 The rollout of these initial taxes is believed to be the result of the fall in oil prices and a deficit that the country faced in 2016.
 Additionally, the country saw job cuts in 2016 from its petroleum companies and other sectors in the government.

 As part of Qatar National Vision 2030, the country is making its economy less dependent on oil and gas by expanding its range of industries.
 Funds are being put into projects related to schooling, tourism, and green energy.
 Qatar is putting a lot of effort into green energy.
 By 2030, they want 20% of their energy to come from solar power.
 As part of the economic transformation, the tourist industry is growing, which helps the GDP grow and makes the country less reliant on oil exports.